jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 always correct, in particular because several of the numeric columns contained text data coming from sensor reading errors (e.g. "#DIV/0!").
-So, I forced all of the sensor readings to be numeric, and also set the `classe` column as a factor that contined the exercise classification.
+So, I forced all of the sensor readings to be numeric, and also set the `classe` column as a factor that contained the exercise classification.

 As a result of the type assignment, some columns contained only `NA` values, so these were not useful and were removed from the dataset.
-Also, using the `nearZeroVar()` function of the `caret` package, I eliminated the columns that were considered uniformative (zero or near zero variance predictors).
+Also, using the `nearZeroVar()` function of the `caret` package, I eliminated the columns that were considered uninformative (zero or near zero variance predictors).